rbanffy/3270font/README.md

 This font was built with FontForge.
 You'll need it if you want to generate fonts for your platform.
 On most civilized operating systems, you can simply `apt-get install fontforge`, `yum install fontforge` or even `port install fontforge`.
 On others, you may need to grab your copy from http://fontforge.org/.
 I encourage you to drop by and read the tutorials.

-An .otf version is in the repository for those who would just like to use it.
+An .otf version is in the downloads section of the repo for those who would just like to use it.

 Contributing
 ------------